-(2) Amounts shown under the "Stock Awards" column reflect the aggregate grant date fair value of awards computed in accordance with Financial Accounting Standards Board ASC Topic 718 (formerly "SFAS 123(R)") with respect to stock granted under the SIP to our Named Executive Officers rather than the dollar amount recognized during the fiscal year for financial statement purposes.
-The assumptions used for the valuations are set forth in Note 11 to our audited consolidated financial statements in our Annual Report on Form 10-K for the fiscal year ended December 31, 2011.
-See the "Compensation Discussion and Analysis" and the "Outstanding Equity Awards at 2011 Fiscal Year-End" tables for information with respect to stock granted under the SIP and PSP prior to 2011.
+(1) Amounts shown under the "Stock Awards" column reflect the aggregate grant date fair value of awards computed in accordance with Financial Accounting Standards Board ASC Topic 718 (formerly "SFAS 123(R)") with respect to stock granted under the SIP to our Named Executive Officers rather than the dollar amount recognized during the fiscal year for financial statement purposes.
+The assumptions used for the valuations are set forth in Note 11 to our audited consolidated financial statements in our Annual Report on Form 10-K for the fiscal year ended December 31, 2012.
+See the "Compensation Discussion and Analysis" and the "Outstanding Equity Awards at 2011 Fiscal Year-End" tables for information with respect to stock granted under the SIP and PSP prior to 2012.
+The indicated grant date fair value amounts assume that the highest level of performance, a CAGR of our EPS equaling or exceeding 10% as measured at the conclusion of the performance period, will be achieved.

-(3) These dollar amounts include the items identified in the table titled "All Other Compensation Table - 2011" below.
+(2) These dollar amounts include the items identified in the table titled "All Other Compensation Table - 2012" below.